-The following table is reflective of those languages for which the persons five years of age and older speak English less than "very well" and meet the Safe Harbor Provision.
 The Safe Harbor Provision states that federal agencies are considered to have strong evidence of compliance if they have translated vital documents into the languages for LEP groups numbering 5% of the population or 1,000 persons, whichever is less.
-There are seven languages that meet the Safe Harbor threshold: Spanish, Vietnamese, Chinese, Serbo-Croation, Tagalog, Korean, and Russian.
-The table categorizes each person with LEP by their native language.
+There are nine languages, or groups of languages, that meet the Safe Harbor threshold in the Wasatch Front Region, with Spanish being the most spoken.